pkulchenko/ZeroBraneStudio/index.md

 It is **simple and instantly usable** for beginners (as tested with middle and high school students with no programming experience), yet [feature-rich](features.html) and extensible for experienced developers.
-Unlike Eclipse and IntelliJ it has a **small footprint and is completely customizable with Lua**.
-Unlike TextMate and Sublime Text 2 it includes a **remote debugger** and a **full IDE feature set**.
+Unlike Eclipse and IntelliJ, it has a **small footprint and is completely customizable with Lua**.
+Unlike TextMate and Sublime Text 2, it includes a **remote debugger** and a **full IDE feature set**.

 ZeroBrane Studio also provides several unique features: **live coding** for